saeidaau/RequestAnalyzer/README.md

 ## General info:

 This project is responsible to handle high amount of HTTP requests on the server side.
-The project is implemented in `C# language` and we use the `sql server` as the database.
+The project is implemented in `C#` and `ASP.Net` and we use the `sql server` as the database.
 We generate `memory optimized table` to have the maximum performance.
 We could also use other in memory databases e.g. `Redis` but I think our method is almost the same.

+## In depthexplanation:

 The most important part is in `RequestAnalyzer/RequestAnalyzer/Controllers/analyticsController.cs`.